WSANEC leadership council announces orca monitoring program - Sooke News Mirror

-The WSANEC leadership council is in the beginning stages of setting up a program to monitor southern resident killer whales.
+The WSANEC leadership council is setting up a program to monitor southern resident killer whales.

-The Southern Resident Killer Whale (SRKW) Monitoring Program, announced by the council on June 30, is a multi-year initiative that will seek to remedy the impacts of colonial interruption and restore the balance between orcas and the WSANEC people, according to a news release.
+The multi-year Southern Resident Killer Whale monitoring program, announced by the council June 30, seeks to remedy the impacts of colonial interruption and restore the balance between orcas and the WSANEC people, according to a news release.

 The program has four main goals: restoring the relationship between the kellolemecen (the SENCOTEN word for killer whales) and WSANEC people through increasing understanding of the whales, working with like-minded allies to help them thrive, protecting the mammals from the negative impacts of industry, and ensuring they have an adequate food supply.

-The group of the First Nations wants to get people out on the water as part of the initiative and will be ordering a boat that’s scheduled to arrive in the program’s second year.
+The group of First Nations wants to get people out on the water as part of the initiative, on a boat that’s scheduled to arrive in the program’s second year.
 A working group will include one elder from each of the Tsartlip, Tseycum and Tsawout First Nations, along with two language speakers and two technical workers.
 The program’s name and logo are being finalized so that they’ll be recognizable out on the water.

 The leadership council said the program will include gathering and implementing traditional knowledge, gathering stories about the whales and reinstating their natural laws.
 The culturally appropriate data collected will be used by the council and local chiefs in policy recommendations and negotiations.